 Kirkham Roman Fort stood on top of Carr Hill, just a little way from Kirkham’s town centre today.
 It was the final one in a succession of Roman structures built there.
 Before its construction the site was used three times as a temporary Roman marching camp, the first one in around 70 AD when the Romans entered Lancashire and the last one at the end of the 90s AD.
 It was also used as a signal station, where fires would be lit to warn of incoming danger.
-The evidence for the station comes from a small round structure which has large post holes probably for a tower, surrounded by a big ‘V’ shaped ditch and a smaller palisade trench.
+The evidence for the station comes from a small round structure which has large post holes probably for a tower, surrounded by a big ‘V’ shaped ditch and a smaller palisade trench (see our page on the Mellor signal station here).
 Finally in 120 AD a permanent fort was built of local red sandstone and this would last for the next thirty to forty years.

 On this page we’ll take a look at the history of the fort, and at the end give a description so that you can go and stand exactly where it was, and look out at the views the Romans once saw.

 The fort was sited to protect an important sea route inland to Ribchester by road and Walton le Dale by river.

 The Roman road from Kirkham to Ribchester travelled eastwards and passed through present day Preston.
 The route is still marked on the modern map as Watling Street.
 There are two straight sections that lie directly over the original Roman one.
 The first goes through the Fulwood and Sharoe Green area.
 The modern road then briefly curves around Fulwood Barracks (the Roman road would go straight through) and then rejoins the second straight section immediately after.
 This heads through Brookfield and then on out to Ribchester.
 (For a very good overview of the road in its present form and the route it took see the Roman Roads of Britain website page here.)